Creative Showcase mockup on a computer screen

 • Participants: 8 internal candidates

-• Duration: ~30 minutes
+• Duration: 30 minutes

-• Subject: WordPress staging prototype
+• Method: Task-based usability testing on WordPress staging prototype

-1. Locate product offerings for a specific channel
+1. Locating product offerings for specific channels

-2. View a targeted subset of creative examples
+2. Filtering and viewing targeted creative examples

-3. Navigate between different channels' design samples
+3. Navigating between different service samples

-4. Return to homepage
+4. Returning to homepage efficiently

 Analysis